Understanding the causes of dandruff with D-LAB

 Environmental conditions such as cold and dry air in winter, or prolonged exposure to air conditioning or heating, can also dry out the scalp.

-Causes of dandruff flakes
+Causes of dandruff patches

-These plaques are generally caused by an excessive proliferation of the Malassezia fungus, which feeds on sebum.
+These patches are generally caused by an excessive proliferation of the Malassezia fungus, which feeds on sebum.
 When the scalp produces too much sebum, it creates a favorable environment for this fungus, leading to irritation and increased flaking.

 Why do I suddenly have dandruff?

-Dandruff can appear suddenly due to various factors such as hormonal changes, an unbalanced diet, or increased exposure to pollution and harsh hair products.
+Dandruff can suddenly appear due to various factors such as hormonal changes, an unbalanced diet, or increased exposure to pollution and harsh hair products.

 II.
 Natural solutions to combat the causes of dandruff